hqrcules/Sentinel/README.md

-# Vigil - DevOps Monitoring Backend
+# Sentinel - DevOps Monitoring Backend

 A production-ready FastAPI application for monitoring servers and containers using the Prometheus API.